huvers/quantum_erasure_imaging/README.md

-# Quantum Erasure Imaging – Code Companion
+# Quantum Erasure Imaging Simulation Codebase

-This repository accompanies the preprint **“Quantum Erasure Imaging:
+This repository was originally developed for experimentation, and became the basis for the preprint **“Quantum Erasure Imaging:
 Complementary Modalities and Indefinite Causal Order”**.
-The scripts implement the Monte-Carlo studies, estimator checks, and indefinite causal-order (ICO) visualizations discussed throughout the paper, so readers can reproduce the figures, investigate assumptions, or adapt the pipeline to their own experiments.
+The scripts implement the Monte-Carlo sims, estimator checks, and indefinite causal-order (ICO) visualizations discussed throughout the paper, so readers can reproduce figures, investigate assumptions, or adapt the pipeline to their own experiments.

 **At a glance**